 Above: Sorry the images are a little over-exposed, Tim’s camera bit the dust and I don’t know how to change the settings on Stefan’s one.
 Anyway, this was never going to be one of those blogs with really professional looking pictures.
 We are looking for a new camera today though, I promise!
 These are the potato cakes, which Nigella gives as a kind of canape recipe with smoked salmon and shots of vodka.
 (I’m guessing the latter is optional, but adds extra Swede-ness.)
 I know anything that you have to fry and flip pancake-style looks like a drag but these are so easy, and charmingly are made from instant potato flakes.
 They took three seconds to mix together, cooked quickly, and tasted wonderful spread with hummous.
 And I made the whole lot – potato cakes, sandwiches, coleslaw – in about 20 minutes.
 It is very exciting.
 For me.
 I realise not everyone is as Nigellavangelical as I.

 Above: This is what I am really excited about.
 Nectarine and Blueberry Gallette.
 I have never bought pre-made pastry in my life – not necessarily because of some snobbish instinct, although I do like to make my own shortcrust – but after reading through Nigella Express I bought a pack of puff pastry sheets (surprisingly reasonably priced, too.)
 Fruit is marvelously cheap at the moment (better eat up for when it skyrockets in winter) and so I splashed out and got the ingredients for this recipe.
 It is so simple: Score a one inch frame round a square of puff pastry.
 Brush the inner square with a spoonful each of jam and cream (I used milk, was all we had.)
 Tumble over blueberries and sliced nectarine.
 Bake at 220 C for 15 minutes.
-And you end up with the most gorgeous, puffy, kid-yourself-into-thinking-it’s-healthy pudding.
+And you end up with the most gorgeous, puffy, delicious pudding.

 Ange has caught a bus up to Auckland to go to the Big Day Out, which we aren’t going to – I am really looking forward to Rufus Wainwright though.
-Tonight Tim and I are going out to dinner at Monsoon Poon, (because I have a voucher) and afterwards we are going to the flicks to see The Darjeeling Limited (because he has a voucher.)
+Tonight Tim and I are going out to dinner (because I have a voucher) and afterwards we are going to the flicks to see The Darjeeling Limited (because he has a voucher.)
 Our date nights are largely supplemented by other people, it would seem…